 - E) Self-Leveling Silicone Rubber Sealant.
 Install the self-leveling rubber sealant according to the manufacturer's instructions. - F) Resealing Joints.
 Saw cut, and clean all joints to minimum widths or greater according to the specifications for each joint type.
-The minimum width for transverse joints before resealing is 3/4 inch and the minimum width for longitudinal joints is 1/2 inch.
+The minimum width for joints before resealing is 1/8 inch wider than the existing joint.
 If the saw cut of an existing joint is not of sufficient width to clean the joint faces, resaw the joint to a width that will expose clean vertical faces of the joint.
 Perform all additional resawing of an existing joint to clean the faces of the joint and install seals appropriate for the resawed width.
 Clean joints before resealing according to the requirements for new seals.
-Install additional silicone rubber sealant following additional resawing of joints to clean faces, or install wider preformed neoprene seals following additional resawing of an existing joint to clean faces.
-Remove all debris and old joint sealer resulting from the sawing operation from the pavement before opening to public traffic.
+Install additional silicone rubber sealant following additional resawing of joints to clean faces, or install wider preformed neoprene seals following additional resawing of an existing from the sawing operation from the pavement before opening to public traffic.